 "Often referred to as the 'Love Hormone' or 'Cuddle Hormone,' it’s particularly responsive to touch."
-You can release it in your brain by having sex, cuddling your pet, holding a friend's baby, dancing, seeing a friend, gardening, or getting a massage.
+You can release it in your brain by having sex, cuddling your pet, dancing, seeing a friend, gardening, or getting a massage.
 Or, as Irene says, "just doing whatever makes you happy."

 12Give Deep Breathing A Try

 The cool thing about deep breathing is that you can do it anytime, anywhere.
 And it really works.
 "When our brain is activated it sends a message to our body that we need to be on high alert," Hodge says.
 "Deep breathing can actually send a message back to our brain that things are OK.
 However, it is important to remember to practice these skills often so they become ingrained for use when you become anxious."
 Techniques can range from meditation-centered exercises, to slowed down breathing.
 Try a few, and see what works best for you.